Special & Unusual Circumstances

 - If your FAFSA was selected for Verification, or if you are unsure, visit our FAFSA Verification page for instructions on how to view your account for missing verification items in Bronco Web.

-- If your FAFSA has unresolved flags, such as selective service registration or an unconfirmed citizenship status for example, these must be resolved and can be viewed in Bronco Web.
+- If your FAFSA has unresolved flags, such as unconfirmed citizenship status for example, this must be resolved.

-Step 3: Submit the Special Condition Form & Required Documentation
+Step 3: Complete a Special or Unusual Circumstance Form & Gather Documentation

 Step 4: Document Submission

-Students may submit the signed Special Condition form and all supporting documentation directly to SUNY Delhi's Student Financial Service office by using our Secure Upload form.
-The link to the Secure Upload form is provided on the Special Condition form.
+Students may upload the signed Special or Unusual Circumstance form and all supporting documentation directly to SUNY Delhi's Student Financial Service office online.
+The link to the Secure Upload form is provided on the either form.

-- Supporting documentation may include copies of tax returns, W2 forms, proof of unemployment, death certificates, rollovers and/or other information.
+- Supporting documentation may include signed copies of tax returns, W2 forms, proof of unemployment, death certificates, rollovers and/or other information.
 For requets for independency for FAFSA purposes, offical documentation or signed third party statements may be necessary.

 - Deadlines apply and all requests should be submitted prior to the end of the semester while the student is enrolled.
 Late submissions or submissions near the end of the semester may not be eligible for review.